 By train.
 Rail line FS Genova-la Spezia.
 Trains are many and frequent, both long distance and local.

 By plane.
-Nearest airport Cristoforo Colombo, Genova, which can be reached by motorway: from toll exit Genova Aeroporto (about 35 Km from Santa Margherita) take autostrada A10 direction east, then the A12 until exit Rapallo.
+Nearest airport Cristoforo Colombo, Genoa (Genova in Italian), which can be reached by motorway: from toll exit Genova Aeroporto (about 35 Km from Santa Margherita) take autostrada A10 direction east, then the A12 until exit Rapallo.

-Check an aggregator for the cheapest air fare.
+Check a travel aggregator for the cheapest air fare.

-Travel and flight aggregators have information on many companies and operators and search the best flight for you.
+Travel and flight aggregators are websites that have information on many companies and operators and search the best flight for you.
 With aggregators you save money when you book flight and hotel, and possibly car hire, together rather than reserving them separately.

-Where to park.
+Where to park in Portofino.
 There are pay car parks for visitors.
 Charges vary based on season and length of stay.